VP5_Proposed.jpg

 STRENGTHENING THE REGIONAL ECOMONY

-This bi-state project is a cornerstone for critical industries across the region including timber, agriculture, and advanced drone technology.
-A new bridge will drive economic growth and connectivity:
+This bi-state project is a cornerstone for critical industries across the region, including timber, agriculture, and advanced drone technology.
+A new bridge will drive economic growth and connectivity.
+Economic benefits include:

-• Secure a vital link for farms and factories to global supply chains
+• A more reliable link for farms and factories to global supply chains

-• Support freight and marine traffic for efficient commerce
+• Better access for freight and marine traffic carrying critical goods

-• Boost access for small businesses and tourism
+• Improved connectivity for small businesses and tourism

-• Create jobs and build a stronger local workforce
+• New jobs during construction will help build a stronger local workforce

 MOMENTUM AND A BRIDGE FOR THE FUTURE